What are Zamp's Filing Approval E-Mails?

 3.)
 Recipient Instructions

-2. Ensuring you have enough funds in the account we'll be drawing state liability from
+- Ensure you have enough funds in the account we'll be drawing state liability from.

 Timing

-Zamp filing notices can be received at any time on or after the 1st of each month, and at any hour of the day.
+Zamp filing approval emails can be received at any time on or after the 1st of each month, and at any hour of the day.

-We aim to have all filing notices sent to customers no later than the 5th of the month, but this largely depends on when we can verify we have all of your data, and whether or not either a holiday or a weekend falls between the 1st and 5th.
+We aim to have all filing approval emails sent to folks no later than the 5th of the month, but this largely depends on when we can verify we have all of your data, and whether or not either a holiday or a weekend falls between the 1st and 5th.

 Have a problem?

-All Zamp customers have three business days (not including US federal holidays or weekends) from receiving the notice to let us know if they need to pause.
+All Zamp customers have three business days (not including US federal holidays or weekends) from receiving the approval email to let us know if they need to pause.

-If a Zamp customer does need to pause having Zamp's team file returns for any reason, please respond as soon as possible.
-Any response to a filing notice other than giving us the all-clear will prevent our team from having your filings processed.
+If a Zamp customer does need to pause filing returns for any reason, please respond or reach out to support@zamp.com as soon as possible.
+Any response to a filing notice other than giving us the all-clear will prevent our team from processing your filings.

-1. We give you a convenient button to visit a page for final verification of the filing estimates due.
+- We give you a convenient button to visit the Zamp app for final verification of the estimated tax due for your filings.

-2. On the page, you'll have the option to let us know we're good to proceed.
+- On the page, you'll have the option to let us know we're good to proceed by clicking the 'Approve All' button.
 This saves you the effort from even having to reply to us!

 Giving Us the All-Clear